100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:00:00] – Sara Barkat

-Technically, my personal definition of work is kind of interesting, it’s just something you do that you’re not very interested in, because if I’m interested in it, I don’t personally intend to define it as work.
+My personal definition of work is kind of interesting.
+I consider work to be something you do that you’re not very interested in, because if I’m interested in it, I don’t personally intend to define it as work.

 [00:00:23] – Doug Foulkes